Guatemala and the Maya

 With the mighty K'iche defeated and their capital city of Utatlán in ruins, Alvarado simply had to pick off the remaining kingdoms one by one.
 By 1532 all of the major kingdoms had fallen, and their people had been given by Alvarado to his men as virtual slaves.
 Even the Kaqchikels were rewarded with slavery.
 Alvarado was named governor of Guatemala and established a city there, near the site of present-day Antigua.
 He served as Governor for seventeen years.

 Alvarado was not content to sit idly in Guatemala counting his newfound wealth.
 He would abandon his duties as governor from time to time in search of more conquest and adventure.
-Hearing of the great wealth in the Andes, he set out with ships and men to conquer Quito: when he arrived, the Pizarro brothers and Sebastián de Benalcázar already held it.
+Hearing of the great wealth in the Andes, he set out with ships and men to conquer Quito: when he arrived, it had already been captured by Sebastian de Benalcazar on behalf of the Pizarro brothers.
 Alvarado considered fighting the other Spaniards for it, but in the end allowed them to buy him off.
 He was named the Governor of Honduras and occasionally went there to enforce his claim.
 He also returned to Mexico to campaign in the Mexican northwest.
 This would prove the end of him: in 1541 he died in present-day Michoacán when a horse rolled over on him during a battle with natives.